 My ethos – irrespective of writing about travel or music – is to overturn people’s preconceived ideas, often focusing on the underrated and the overlooked, even if that’s within the mainstream.
 As Barry Gibb once said about the Bee Gees, “We’re so overground, we’re underground!”
 And he’s right: sometimes the greatest treasures – be they musical or in the physical world around us – are the ones seemingly staring us in the face.

 Speaking of Sir BG, it’s no secret I’m a mega-fan of the Bee Gees, so much so that they get their own menu heading on this website!
-It’s been one of the greatest privileges of my career to have met and interviewed Barry half-a-dozen times, and I’ll never stop wanting to bring in new fans to this extraordinary group.
+It’s been one of the greatest privileges of my career to have met and interviewed Barry many times, and I’ll never stop wanting to bring in new fans to this extraordinary group.

 Beyond the brothers Gibb, you’ll also find dozens of articles here about many of my other favourite artists, including U2, Aretha Franklin, Gladys Knight, Bruce Springsteen, the Commodores, Rod Stewart, Elton John, Paul Simon, Hall & Oates, Elvis Presley, Stevie Wonder, Coldplay, David Bowie, Queen, the Rolling Stones, the Beatles, Fleetwood Mac and many more.

 So whether it’s diving deep into the back catalogue of one of history’s biggest bands, or finding a remote eco-lodge in dense jungle on a Malaysian island, The Roxborogh Report is all about the shining of light.

 Thanks for stopping by!
 May the destinations inspire you and may the music open your mind as well as your ears.

 If you’re interested in collaborating, click here for site statistics and contact details.
 You can find out more about me by clicking here to visit the ‘About Tim Roxborogh’ page.
 Thanks for reading, all the best,